isu-graphicsgroup/website-repo/README.md

 - **21 Feb.
 2018**:
 **Presenter:** Weicheng Zhu
 **Title:** Blogdown quick tutorial
 **Abstract:** In this talk, I will show you how to create a professional academic homepage (or blog) from scratch using the R package 'blogdown'.
 I will first introduce some basic concepts of web construction and some essential tools ('rmarkdown' and 'git/github') that will be used in building websites with 'blogdown'.
 Then I will illustrate how to build a website step by step.
 By the end of the meeting, you are expected to have your own homepage created!
+Slides are available at: https://slides.com/mingsnu

 - **14 Feb.
 2018**:
 **Presenters:** Eric Hare, Lawrence Mosley, and Nadia Antony